Corrected generalized cross-validation for finite ensembles of penalized estimators

 One widely recognized technique for risk estimation is Generalized Cross-Validation (GCV).
 GCV adjusts the training error multiplicatively based on a factor known as degrees of freedom correction.
+GCV is conceptually motivated as an approximation to leave-one-out cross-validation and provides consistent risk estimation without sample splitting and refitting; see, e.g., Chapter 7 of \citet{hastie2009elements} and Chapter 5 of \citet{wasserman2006all}.
 The consistency of GCV has been extensively studied, initially for fixed-X design settings and linear smoothers \citep{golub_heath_wabha_1979, craven_wahba_1979}.
-Subsequent work has extended this for the random-X settings, which are arguably more relevant in modern machine-learning applications where observations are drawn from some underlying distribution rather than being predetermined.
-Notably, the consistency of GCV for ridge regression has been shown in \citet{patil2021uniform, patil2022estimating, wei_hu_steinhardt} under various settings.
+Subsequent work has extended this to the random-X settings, which are arguably more relevant in modern machine learning applications where observations are drawn from some underlying distribution rather than being predetermined.
+In particular, the consistency of GCV for ridge regression has been shown in \citet{patil2021uniform, patil2022estimating, wei_hu_steinhardt} in various settings.
+For ridge regression, the consistency holds for arbitrary response models with only the assumption of bounded moments.
+Beyond ridge regression, the consistency of GCV is shown for Lasso in \citep{miolane2021distribution,celentano2020lasso} and for convex regularized estimates in \cite[Section 3]{bellec2020out}.
 For linear base estimators (e.g., least squares estimator, ridge, etc.), the degrees of freedom of the ensemble estimator is simply the average of degrees of freedom for all base predictors.
 The first question that this paper asks is the following: